Why do our loved ones resist our efforts to help them stay safe? Every time the phone rings at a strange hour, we wonder if they are ok.

 Wouldn’t you resist and fight too?

-“Mom keeps getting angry with dad because he keeps forgetting things.”
+“Mom keeps getting angry because dad keeps forgetting things.”

 “My husband shouldn’t drive anymore.”